CATIISP15/Syllabus/README.md

 #### Homework:
 - Workshop – Create a space, change a space
 - Read: “The Poetics of Interactivity” by Margaret Morse
-- Sign up for show and tell
+- Sign up for show and tell via the Google Calendar
 - Sign up for Github & Send me your handle
 - Create a blog at Wordpress.
 Send me the link